rodonile/rsudp-leq/README.md

 - **a_sta**: "remembering" factor for the IIR filter for the STA calculation
 - **a_lta**: "remembering" factor for the IIR filter for the LTA calculation
-- **static_lta**: true --> use a static value for the LTA instead of an Leq calculation
+- **static_lta**: true --> use a static value for the LTA instead of an Leq calculation (preferred method, as varying LTA would contains also high noise events in the calculation)
 - **lta**: Value for LTA if *static_lta* is set to true.
 Default 10dB (computed with 1 $\mu m/s$ (1e-6) dB reference).
-- **scaling**: true --> directly compute velocity using the *scaling_sensitivity* parameter instead of the deconvolution module.
-If this is set to true, the *deconvolve* option is overwritten (no matter if true or false).
+- **scaling**: true --> compute velocity using the *scaling_sensitivity* parameter.
+If disabled the calculations are performed using voltage counts from the AD converter.